 The Ambor Smart Backpack is absolutely packed full of features and a bargain for the price.
 It comes with an external USB port to which you can connect your own battery inside.
 It also has a headphone jack easily accessed in the same side position.

-Ambor have also given us lots of anti-theft features like a lockable zipper with a 3 number code.
+Ambor has also given us lots of anti-theft features like a lockable zipper with a 3 number code.
 There is also a hidden pocket on the back to hide your valuables and reduce the chance of slashing.

 Padded shoulder straps make carrying the bag comfortable for longer travels.
 It even has a trolley sleeve for when you’re strolling down the airport.
 It’s also equipped with anti-theft RFID fraud protection.